CBidis/Customers/README.md

 ### Customers.Services

 A .NET Standard 2.0 library that encapsulates the DBContext class of the DAL in order to provide Database Operations upon the Customers table.
-Also contains a custom defined exception and Profiles used by AutoMapper (Hint we could them to Customers.Common Library actually!)
+Also contains a custom defined exception and Profiles used by AutoMapper. (we could create a Customers.Common Library actually!)

 ### Customers.Api

 A .NET Core 2.1 Web Api with a Controller(CustomersController) that servers the requests of GET, PUT, POST, DELETE for the basic operations upon the Customers Entity.

-The start up page of the API is a Swagger API Page.

 ### Customers.Api.Tests